sciurus0/Mobile-ClevelandMetroparks/README.md

 Mobile-ClevelandMetroparks
 ==========================

-Mobile app for Cleveland Metroparks
-This is their mobile-version website, modified to perform in a Cordova container as a hybrid mobile app.
+Come Out And Play -- Mobile app for Cleveland Metroparks This is their mobile-version website, modified to perform in a Cordova container as a hybrid mobile app.